endojs/endo/packages/marshal/README.md

 ## `convertValToSlot` / `convertSlotToVal`

-When `m.serialize()` encounters a pass-by-presence object, it will call the `convertValToSlot` callback with the value to be serialized.
+When `m.toCapData()` encounters a pass-by-presence object, it will call the `convertValToSlot` callback with the value to be serialized.
 Its return value will be used at the slot identifier to be placed into the slots array.
 In the serialized body, this will be represented by the record